 Economic misperceptions Stephen Davies, Institute of Economics Affairs

-Areas where economic misperceptions are rife include the trade and the implications of this for trade policy; the economics of migration and movement and the nature of money and monetary policy.
+Areas where economic misperceptions are rife include trade policy; the economics of migration and movement and the nature of money and monetary policy.
 Stephen will explore how we must change the way we think about economics.

 About Stephen Davies